How we homeschool - Systemic Chaos

 First, there is talk of a process.
-From the belief that school is the only possible way to discover all the different styles of life, to find your way with the help of the children, you are teaching at home.
+From the belief that school is the only possible way to discover all the different styles of life, to find your way with the help of the children you teach at home.
 It is a long process for us adults.
-There isn’t just one thing that you plan and realize for ten years.
+There isn’t just one thing you plan and realize for ten years.

 At our house, there is definitely a talk about change.
-I have often used a pendulum as a metaphor for our development in the Spelt Family.
-Meaning, that one let’s go and lets things happen in a period and then tightens up and adjusts in the following period.
-That’s how it is with many phenomenons in our family.
+I have often used a pendulum as a metaphor for our development in our Family.
+Meaning that one let’s go and lets things happen in a period and then tightens up and adjusts in the following period.
+That’s how it is with many phenomena in our family.
 And now that I homeschool our children, the same applies.
-It changes all the time, and I can’t say that I grasp it in any specific way.
+It constantly changes, and I can’t say that I grasp it in any specific way.

 I, of course, have an overall strategy.
 But it isn’t about schooling.
 It’s about life and values.
 I also have a plan that I note once a month.
 I say that boldly, having done it twice.
-Before that it as once a week.
+Before that, it as once a week.
 Before that, it was totally random.
-But as homeschool mum, I have legislation based obligation to have a plan.
+But as homeschool mum, I have the legislation-based obligation to have a plan.
 So I have one, and I note it diligently.
 But it’s been a different way.
 It’s not about that, right?
 It’s about an insight into how an ordinary homeschool day can look.

-My point is, it can be seen in many different ways.
+My point is it can be seen in many different ways.
 Also, in the same family.
 Or even without.
 It’s just because there is talk of chaos.
-There is actually a method in the madness.
+There is actually a method to the madness.

-My primary point in this very long introduction is that my primary regard is and will always be wellbeing.
-We do whatever functions best for or family AND for each person in the family.
-We work together to find out what that is.
-How we do it.
+My primary point in this very long introduction is that my primary regard is and will always be well-being.
+We do whatever functions best for our family AND each person in the family.
+We work together to find out what that is and how we do it.
 And because we are developing all the time, there can’t ever be talk of a firm strategy.

 What do we actually do instead of going to school or work?

-Some days we have a rhythm that’s something like a traditional school day, for an hour or three over at the kitchen table.
-With maths, reading in Danish and English, nature studies or technique, or whichever topic interests us.
+Some days we have a rhythm that’s something like a traditional school day, for an hour or three over at the kitchen table—with maths, reading in Danish and English, nature studies or technique, or whichever topic interests us.
 Altogether, something that includes tasks, task books, paper, those kinds of things.
-All together something that resembles school but is so far from it.
+Altogether, something that resembles school but is so far from it.

-After kitchen-table-time, we chime around a bit and enjoy ourselves.
+After kitchen table time, we chime around a bit and enjoy ourselves.
 I make a bit of lunch, and we eat it.
-Then we go for a walk, if the weather is good, or we go in the garden.
-If the weather is bad, we stay in and read stories, play, sing, mess around, talk, paint, clean up.
+Then we go for a walk, if the weather is good, or we go into the garden.
+If the weather is bad, we stay in and read stories, play, sing, mess around, talk, paint, and clean up.
 I don’t know what that resembles.
 Maybe also a weekend?
-It doesn’t resemble the weekends we had before the kids we have taken out of school, because the mood is so, so different: time and peace are something else.
+It doesn’t resemble the weekends we had before the kids we took out of school because the mood is so different: time and peace are something else.

 At 3 pm, we eat again.
-Just like in kindergarten -that they call Fruit.
-We often read-aloud during the meal and hang out longer at the table afterward.
+Just like in kindergarten -what they call Fruit.
+We often read aloud during the meal and hung out longer at the table afterward.
 So I think it’s nearly time to make dinner by the time I get up.
 But it also often happens that we eat crispbread and apples on the sofa and see a good film.

-At 5 pm I make food, and we eat at 6 pm.
-I one way or another, we also clean up the house during this hour.
-Totally Mr. and Mrs. Denmark.
+At 5 pm, I make food, and we eat at 6 pm.
+One way or another, we also clean up the house during this hour.
+Mr. and Mrs. Denmark.
 We eat, clean up the kitchen, make dessert, and often quiz each other over coffee and cake.
 Or we mess around.
 It takes up your time.
-Then there is maybe someone who needs to shower, the others fool around, and about eight or eight-thirty, we get tucked in.
+Then there is maybe someone who needs to shower, the others fool around, and at about eight or eight-thirty, we get tucked in.
 Relax in bed: read books, play computer, joke, chill, and talk.
-At nine, most of us sleep.
-At ten more sleep.
+At nine, most of us sleep at ten more sleep.
 At 1 am, everyone is sleeping.

 Some days we are on tour.